 The previous seven steps lay the foundation for a successful real estate investment business.
 Now it’s time to start making money.
 Hop online and research potential investments in your local real estate market.
 The MLS is a great place to start, but investors should also use reputable real estate websites like Zillow, Trulia and Realtor.com.
 The more resources, the better.

 9. Launch a Marketing Campaign

 Once the research gets underway, businesses need to launch their first marketing campaign as soon as possible.
 Today’s digital world has numerous effective marketing tools, starting with social media.
 Facebook, Instagram and Twitter are rich with activity surrounding the real estate market.
 Identify a target audience and start producing content geared toward that demographic.

 Don’t forget to use other marketing tools such as email newsletters and direct mail.
+Make use of real estate direct mail service from Mail King USA.
 These tools might be older than social media, but they allow businesses to directly reach their target audience more consistently.
 Every successful marketing campaign uses multiple channels to coordinate the business’s message.

 10. Network With Other Professionals

 Finally, every start-up must network with other professionals, regardless of the industry.
 All businesses need guidance from bigger and more experienced organizations at some point if they want to expand.
 All businesses also need allies within their industries to help them identify (or avoid) certain investment opportunities.